top of page

 Pauline feels very fortunate to be working for May Shaw and contributing to their future success.

-In Pauline's spare time you will find her in my garden, which is her happy place.
+In Pauline's spare time you will find her in her garden, which is her happy place.

-Pauline grows all her own vegetables and fruit and have a large ornamental garden which she loves spending time in.
+Pauline grows all her own vegetables and fruit and has a large ornamental garden which she loves spending time in.

 MAY SHAW_SCOTTSDALE_2024_0066.jpg